rikvanderkemp/mief-slideshow/README.md

 # Changelog #

+1.2
+* Width, height are adjustable
+* Option to disable the navigation buttons
+* Some headings and touch ups on the upload/edit screen

 1.1.1
 * Bug fix initial installation where the installer does not install all tables
 * Updated README file